nitayalon/AGT-Bidding-competition/QUICK_REFERENCE.md

 **At Game Start:**
 - ✓ Your valuations for all 20 items
-- ✓ Which 15 items will be auctioned
 - ✓ Your budget (60)
+- ✓ Opponent team IDs
+- ✗ Which 15 items will be auctioned (learned online)
 - ✗ Order of auctions
 - ✗ Other teams' valuations